Understanding Canine Epilepsy

 My dog no longer has petit mal seizures on the raw diet – Kevin Q., Nevada

-Darwin’s customer Sandra DeMers shared with us the experience she had treated her epileptic dog, Cory, with raw food instead of medication.
+Darwin’s customer Sandra DeMers shared with us the experience she had treating her epileptic dog, Cory, with raw food instead of medication:

-It took 5 years from the time I started feeding Cory the raw meaty bone diet until his last seizure, so be aware it doesn’t happen overnight.
-But his seizures did become less and less frequent over that 5-year span until they stopped completely; that was now over 5 years ago.
+It took five years from the time I started feeding Cory the raw meaty bone diet until his last seizure, so be aware it doesn’t happen overnight.
+But his seizures did become less and less frequent over that five-year span until they stopped completely, and that was now over five years ago.

 I wish all of you who are struggling with the pain of dealing with canine epilepsy comfort and support in your own journey to find answers that will work for you.
 Cory and I hope our experience can help you fit together some of the pieces to the overall puzzle of reducing or even curing your dog’s seizures.